Read And Enjoy Classic Literature

 - Every Sunday, I will post a new reading assignment, and the following Saturday, I will share my thoughts about the reading.

 - You need not stay in pace with the group.
-As long as you are a subscriber, the audio and commentary will be added to your virtual library, and will be there for you whenever you’re ready.
+The audio and commentary will be added to your virtual library, and will be there for you whenever you’re ready.

 3. Facebook Group

-- Receive an invitation to my exclusive members-only Facebook groups where you can discuss the chapter with me and many thoughtful, motivated readers.
+- Receive an invitation to our Facebook groups where you can discuss the chapter with me and many thoughtful, motivated readers.

 - Participate in the discussion as much or as little as you choose.
 Some people enjoy sharing their thoughts to the group, others prefer merely to observe the discussion, and still others bypass Facebook and stick to the audio only.

 - You need not stay in pace with the group to comment.
 I monitor comments on past posts, so you can enjoy feedback wherever you are in the group.